The CTO's Checklist for Choosing a Nearshore Engineering Partner

 A confident partner will connect you with references who can speak candidly about the working relationship — including what went wrong and how it was handled.
 No engagement is perfect.
 What matters is how problems are resolved.

 Red flag: "We can't share client references due to confidentiality."
 Every company has at least some clients willing to serve as references.
+Public, third-party reviews are the cheap first check — ours are on Clutch, GoodFirms and G2 — but they replace neither the call nor the question «what went wrong and what did you do?».

 14. How long do engineers typically stay in client engagements?